toumorokoshi/vcver-python/README.rst

 Each part is described as follows:

 * tag_version is retrieved from the last tagged commit with a leading v (e.g. v1.0)
-* commitcount is the number of commits from tag_version
+* commit_count is the number of commits from tag_version
 * branch is the branch that the repository was built against, removing characters that are incompatible with PEP440 (anything that is not alphanumeric or a dot)
 * scm_change_id is a unique id in the form of version control, used to identify